aimanraz/data-analysis/README.md

-# List of data analysis project
+# List of Data Analysis Project

 # [Netflix Movies Analysis](https://github.com/aimanraz/netflix-analysis.git)
 A simple yet interesting data analysis project that analyze the Netflix movies data.
 The dataset adapted from the [Kaggle](https://www.kaggle.com/chasewillden/netflix-shows).
 A lot of insight can be obtained after leveraging the dataset.